Dadra and Nagar Haveli district: End of Portuguese rule

 On 18 June 1954, many leaders met at Lavachha.
 Lavachha and Vapi were Indian territories.
-The order in which these places are lying (from east to west) is Nagar Haveli, Lavachha, Dadra, Vapi and Daman (on the sea coast).
-So the Portuguese officers required transit permits through Indian territories of Lavachha and Vapi to travel between N.H, Dadra, and Daman.
+The order in which these places lie (from east to west) is Nagar Haveli, Lavachha, Dadra, Vapi and Daman (on the sea coast).
+So Portuguese officers required transit permits through the Indian territories of Lavachha and Vapi to travel between N.H., Dadra, and Daman.

 On the night of 22 July 1954, 15 volunteers of the United Front of Goans under the leadership of Francis Mascerenhas and Waman Desai sneaked into the territory of Dadra and reached the police station.
-There was only three personnel at the police station.
-One was attacked with a knife by one of the volunteers and the other two were overpowered.
+There were only three personnel at the police station.
+One was attacked with a knife by one of the volunteers, and the other two were overpowered.
 The Indian tricolour was hoisted and the Indian National Anthem was sung.
-Dadra was declared "Free territory of Dadra".
+Dadra was declared the "Free territory of Dadra".

 On the night of 28 July, around 30 to 35 volunteers of Azad Gomantak Dal proceeded to Naroli from Karambele (Karambeli) by swimming across the rivulets.
-June to September is the rainy season in the region and the rivers are usually flooded during this season.
+June to September is the rainy season in the region, and the rivers are usually flooded during this season.
 The Daman Ganga river was flooded and no help could reach Naroli.
 This was the reason to choose this date for proceeding to Naroli.
 There were only six police personnel.
-The volunteers and the villages reached the police station and asked them to surrender or face death.
+The volunteers and the villagers reached the police station and asked them to surrender or face death.
 They immediately surrendered.
 The Portuguese rule of Naroli came to an end.